 This bill proposes an amendment to the Code of West Virginia, specifically section 3-1-17, to extend the term of office for sheriffs from four years to six years.
-The new legal language stipulates that beginning with the general election in 2028, sheriffs will be elected for a six-year term, as opposed to the current four-year term.
+The new legal language inserted into the current law states that beginning with the general election in 2028, and every sixth year thereafter, a sheriff will be elected.
+This change aims to provide sheriffs with a longer term to enhance stability and continuity in law enforcement leadership.

 Statutes affected: Introduced Version: 3-1-17